Dry Tattoos to Eliminate Acne Scars

 Dry needling is sometimes called “cosmetic acupuncture,” but that description is wholly inaccurate.
 Acupuncture is an ancient Asian healing technique that was conceived in terms of blockages and flows of an invisible energy called chi.

 Dry needling is not acupuncture.
 It is based on the scientific observation that the basal layer of the skin can be stimulated to produce collagen that can fill in scars from the inside out.
-And dry needling around raised scars can stimulate growth of skin that pulls the skin taut and flattens the area of scarring so it can at least be concealed with makeup.
+And dry needling around raised scars can stimulate the growth of skin that pulls the skin taut and flattens the area of scarring so it can at least be concealed with makeup.

 Dry needling is not something you should ever try at home.
 Especially if you have more than one scar, stimulating the growth of skin in ways that are helpful on one part of your face may be detrimental to the appearance of another part of your face.
 Leave the procedure to a professional who has seen many cases and knows how to prevent problems.
 But you don’t have to get the procedure from a doctor.